 Tenderly cooked and shredded chicken, in a fabulous, honey garlic sauce….It’s over the top delicious!
 Such a versatile dish.
 I love serving it over shredded, steamed cabbage, as shown in the photo.
 Or you could serve over brown rice, quinoa or steamed vegetables.
 This makes 6 large servings.
-Each has 285 calories, 3 grams of fat and 8 Weight Watchers SmartPoints.
-If you make 8 servings, each has 6 SmartPoints.
+Each has 310 calories, 4 grams of fat and 7 Weight Watchers FreeStyle SmartPoints.
 It’s sure to be a hit with the whole family.

 Prep Time: 25 minutes (includes prep time once cooked)